shihkster1015/Em-Kevin-Pinnacle-Studio/docs/Create-A-Movie.md

 nav_order: 2
 ---

-# Task One: Create A Video
+# Task One: Create And Export a Basic Video
 {: .no_toc }
+Understanding the basics of Pinnacle lays the foundation to utilizing all the tools and effects Pinnacle Studios has to offer.

-In this section you will be able to create your first movie by using the different features in Pinnacle.
+In this section we will guide you to create your first movie by using the different features in Pinnacle.
 Your movie will be made up of imported, edited, and enhanced audio and visual files.
 At the end, you can export your movie.
-This section will guide you through the importing, editing and exporting basics.

 ## Table of contents
 {: .no_toc .text-delta }